torshin5ergey/python-playground/automate-boring-stuff-projects/README.md

-# Automate the Boring Stuff with Python Projects
+# “Automate the Boring Stuff with Python” Projects

 This repository contains a collection of Python projects created for practicing Python programming based on exercises and tasks from the book ["Automate the Boring Stuff with Python"](https://automatetheboringstuff.com/) by Al Sweigart.